 Human-generated keys, such as your email password, are an entirely different story.
 When a person comes up with a password (which acts as the encryption key), they don't use amazing math to come up with a 256-character, maximum randomness string.
 No, they usually do something that they'd remember easily.
 Unfortunately, this means that if hackers can get their hands on the stored and encrypted copy of a password, they can try different combinations until the lock opens.

 However, thanks to all the possible characters passwords can use, it still takes an impractical amount of time to crack each password.
 However, since human passwords are not completely random, hackers can use something called a dictionary attack.
 This tries common word combinations as well as known variations.
-So if you think you’re smart because your password is “[email protected]$$w0RD”, you’re in for a nasty surprise.
+So if you think you're smart because your password is "p@$$w0RD", you're in for a nasty surprise.

 Since most people practice such poor password practices, this is one of the most successful approaches.
 That is if you can steal those encrypted passwords in the first place!

 As you've just read above, passwords can be cracked (in theory) if you have unlimited tries and just keep guessing.
 The same goes for any encryption key.
 Once you have a copy of some encrypted material, you can try one key combination after another until you hit the right one.

 This "brute force" method is the most basic and straightforward attack against encryption.
 It also has virtually no chance of working, since encryption today is designed specifically to combat brute force attacks.
 Industry standard encryption uses keys that are so long and complex, that it would take literally more computing power and time than we will ever have to break them.